 It was a new important step in the resolution process: the two main Libyan political actors committed to work together to fight terrorism and to progress on the path towards national reconciliation.

-- French President, Emmanuel Macron, with the Chairman of the Presidential Council of the Government of National Accord, Fayez Al Sarraj, and the commander of the Libyan National Army, Khalifa Haftar in La Celle Saint-Cloud, on 25 July 2017
+- French President, Emmanuel Macron, with the Chairman of the Presidential Council of the Government of National Accord, Fayez Al Sarraj, and the commander of the Libyan National Army, Khalifa Haftar in La Celle Saint-Cloud, 25 July 2017

 Following the meeting of La Celle Saint-Cloud, the French Minister of Europe and Foreign Affairs, Jean-Yves Le Drian visited Libya on 4 September 2017 and met with the two main political actors, Fayez Sarraj and Khalifa Hafter, who reaffirmed their commitment to respect the declaration of 25 July 2017.